Heinrich-Barth/meccg-online/README.md

 #### Revealing cards to your opponent

-You can reveal cards to your opponent by opening the respective pile and selecting the action at the top of the box.
+You can reveal cards to your opponent by opening the respective pile and selecting the action via right click context menu.

 ![Revealing cards](public/readme-data/reveal-cards.png)